Obsessive Compulsive Disorder (OCD)

 Recognition

-An important part of the treatment takes place in groups.
-During group sessions, the fellows share their stories, giving each other feedback and setting personal goals.
-There is a lot of recognition during these sessions since both the fellows and the experience experts, who run them, have (had) similar problems.
-This recognition gives the fellows confidence and the will to continue.
+An essential part of the treatment takes place in groups.
+During group sessions led by an expert-by-experience counsellor, the fellows share their stories, give each other feedback, and set personal goals.
+Since the fellows and the counsellors have (had) similar problems, there is a lot of recognition during these sessions.
+The sense of equality and the examples set by the counsellors instill in the fellows both confidence and the determination to persevere

 OCD and medication

 Fellows may already be taking medication before they come to our clinic.
-For example, methylphenidate or dextroamphetamine may have been previously prescribed.
-However, here at Yes We Can Youth Clinics, we opt for treatment without medication.
-The idea behind this is that we want to treat 'the real fellow', instead of the fellow who is under the influence of drugs.
+For example, methylphenidate or dextroamphetamine may have been previously prescribed by their physician.
+However, we opt for treatment without medication at Yes We Can Youth Clinics.
+The idea behind this is that we want to treat 'the real fellow' instead of the fellow who is under the influence of drugs.

 Responsible phasing out

-We strive to reduce any medication that the fellows are already on to zero or to as little as possible during treatment.
-We do this carefully and accurately, under the watchful eye of our psychiatrists.
-The safe treatment climate at Yes We Can Youth Clinics, the positive environment and the entire treatment team that is present 24/7 to motivate, support and confront the fellows, where necessary, all ensure that the withdrawal of medication is usually successful.
+We strive to reduce any medication the fellows are already on to zero or as little as possible during treatment.
+We do this carefully and accurately, under the watchful eye of our registered psychiatrists.
+The safe treatment climate at Yes We Can Youth Clinics, the positive environment and the entire treatment team that is present 24/7 to motivate, support and confront the fellows, where necessary, all ensure that medication withdrawal is usually successful.
 Even once the fellow has left the clinic and continues to work on recovery, medication is often hardly necessary anymore, if at all.

 Contact us